 - Average High: 34 degrees Fahrenheit (1 degree Celsius)

-February is typically a dry month, with the city receiving just under an inch of rain throughout the month.
-But when there is a storm, snow is more likely given that temperatures aren't likely to exceed freezing.
-Fog is also common in February, along with skies that are mostly gray and high winds.
-Adding to the extreme chilliness, sunshine is minimal too—expect just two hours of sunshine per day during February between overcast and short winter days.
+February is typically dry, with the city receiving just under an inch of rain throughout the month.
+But when there is a storm, snow is more likely given that temperatures don't usually exceed freezing.
+Fog is also common this month, along with skies that are mostly gray and high winds.
+Adding to the extreme chilliness, sunshine is minimal too, expect just two hours of sunlight per day during February between overcast and short winter days.

 What to Pack